 Not all are dishwasher-safe.

-Not everyone needs a Pizza-Wheel Cutter, or to slice pizza, period: almost all delivered pizza comes already sliced.
+Not everyone needs a pizza-wheel cutter, or frankly even needs to slice pizza, for that matter: almost all delivered and take-away pizza comes already sliced.
 But you will need to slice a pizza if you make it yourself, or, usually, if you buy frozen.
 The cutters can, however, also be used for other food items such as fudge, taffy or lasagne, etc.

 Some people say that often a good chef’s knife is better.